lemoshu/MTCL/README.md

 git clone https://https://github.com/HiLab-git/SSL4MIS.git
 cd SSL4MIS
 ```

+2. Preprocess
+- The preprocessing and file separating is a little complicated
+- Available when paper is accepted - I will re-arrange the preprocess and training code after finishing the terribly defeated MS thesis (o_o)
-2. Download the processed data and put the data in `../data/BraTS2019` or `../data/ACDC`, please read and follow the [README](https://github.com/Luoxd1996/SSL4MIS/tree/master/data/).
+- Download the testing data (10 cases, h5 files) and put the data in `../data/BraTS2019` or `../data/ACDC`.

 3. Train the model
-Available when paper is accepted - I will re-arrange the training code after I finish the burned MS thesis
+- Available when paper is accepted
 ```
 cd code
 python train_unet_2D_MT_IRCAD_concat_CL.py